lbastigk/Nebulite/doc/Commands.md

 ##### `query set`

 ```
-Sets a key from a SQL query result.
+Set a key to a value in the JSON document.

-Not implemented yet.
+Usage: set <key> <value>

+Note: All values are stored as strings.
 ```

 #### `return`